 Watch your pockets in crowded areas, places like Parque Berrio are notorious for pickpockets.

 This is all pretty common sense stuff in a big, bustling Latin American city.
 Just be cautious here and you should be fine.
 Thankfully, there is a fairly strong police presence throughout the main areas of interest in downtown Medellin.

 This map shows the various points of interests, restaurants, cafes, and so forth that we are going to discuss in this article.
 Avenida Oriental discussed earlier is the large avenue running north to south (seen here as white then transitioning into yellow before turning towards Prado).

-The area outlined on the map in yellow is what I would generally consider to be the area of both interest to foreign tourists visiting the Medellin Centro AND the area that would generally be considered safe to visit during the daylight hours (refer to the safety section for more details).
+The area outlined on the map in yellow is what I would generally consider being the area of interest to foreign tourists visiting the Medellin Centro AND the area that would generally be considered safe to visit during the daylight hours (refer to the safety section for more details).

 Places to Visit in Medellin Centro